mtromp/bash-practices/README.md

 meant to be sourced, not executed. .bashrc does not have start with #! and does not have its executable bits set.

-Shared bash scripts contain functions and variable that are common to a group of executable scripts.
+Shared bash scripts contain functions and variables that are common to a group of executable scripts.